artthurz/artthurz/README.md

 ### Hey there 👋

 **I'm Arthur Hauenstein 👨‍🚀**.
 Currently I'm a Frontend Engineer at Crefisa Bank.
 I also have experience with backend development.

-Currently my stack is:
+At the moment my stack is:

 :iphone: Mobile applications for Android and iOS with **React Native** <br/>
 :computer: Web front-end development with **ReactJs** <br/>
 :satellite: API with **NodeJs** <br/>

-But, I also used it in projects:
+I also used in projects:

 <p>
 <img src="https://image.flaticon.com/icons/png/512/226/226770.png" height="35px"/>